 If you go abroad to work for an EU institution, you are affected in two ways:

-If you are UK resident and need to know more about how you will be taxed as an EU official abroad, contact HM Revenue and Customs (HMRC).
+If you are UK resident and need to know more about how you will be taxed as an EU official abroad, contact HMRC.

 If you work on board a ship, you may be entitled to Income Tax relief on your earnings - known as the 'Seafarers' Earnings Deduction'.
 You will have to meet certain criteria, for example: